Image

 A teacher needs to hold an approved teaching qualification, have NZ teacher registration, and hold a current practising certificate to be employed as a teacher in Aotearoa New Zealand.
 This is a legal requirement.
 However, there are several ways someone can get started as a relief teacher.

-If a registered teacher has no practising certificate, they can relief teach for up to 20 half days per calendar year without a practising certificate.
+If a registered teacher has no practising certificate, they can relief teach for up to 20 half days per calendar year.
 If you have a relief teacher who is planning to renew their practising certificate, they can do this while teaching.

 The Teaching Council can issue an Extension to Teach beyond 20 half days when their practising certificate has expired and there is an offer of employment.